jpverkamp/blog/content/reviews/books/Miran Lipovaa/Learn You a Haskell for Great Good.md

 Sure.

 In any case, if you're into programming, particularly functional programming, you should give Haskell a chance.
 It probably won't become your default goto language, but it might just give you a new way to think, which is always worthwhile.
-And {{< goodreads book="Learn You a Haskell for Great Good!" >}} is a great way to do that.
+And [[Learn You a Haskell for Great Good!]]() is a great way to do that.
 It's well written and funny, bringing you through at least enough of the language to decide just how much more you want to dive in.

 I think the primary thing missing is any solid, practical real world examples.
 Mathematical tricks and trivial problems are all well and good, but if that's all you can write in a language, you're not going to be doing much with it.